nelsonfigueroa/nelson.cloud/content/posts/2024-10-01-ai-generated-images-in-blogs.md

 +++
-title = "AI-Generated Images Discourage Me From Reading Your Blog" summary = "If you're willing to use AI-generataed images, how do I know the text isn't AI-generated?" date = "2024-10-01" lastmod = "2024-10-01" categories = ["AI", "Blogs", "Opinion"]
+title = "AI-Generated Images Discourage Me From Reading Your Blog" summary = "If you're willing to use AI-generated images, how do I know the text isn't AI-generated?" date = "2024-10-01" lastmod = "2024-10-01" categories = ["AI", "Blogs", "Opinion"]